Unions have played a pivotal role in creating a strong middle class, providing safe working conditions and allowing Americans to retire comfortably.

 Because of the Labor Relations Act and the unions that fought for a 40-hour work week, safe working conditions and the end of child labor, union workers are now guaranteed:

 - Access to nationwide job referrals

 - Continuing education

-- A voice in how your union is governed and your rights on the jobsite
+- A voice in how the union is governed and jobsite rights